CharlesCatYT/FunkinPlus/README.md

 # Friday Night Funkin' Plus

-This is the repository for Friday Night Funkin' Plus, a modification of the latest source code of Friday Night Funkin' that brings in v0.2.8 features, without Week 7.
+This is the repository for Friday Night Funkin' Plus, a modification of the latest source code of Friday Night Funkin' that brings in v0.2.8 features and improvements, without Week 7.

 - View the original source code here: https://github.com/ninjamuffin99/Funkin
 - Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin